University: French Alternative Energies and Atomic Energy Commission (CEA)

 This PhD position is embedded within the Marie Skłodowska‑Curie Doctoral Network METAMIC 3, an ambitious European Commission‑funded project aimed at advancing microbiome science through metaproteomics.
 The specific focus of your research will be on the “Long‑term dynamics of the CF microbiota during CFTR modulator therapy.”

 Cystic fibrosis (CF) is a life‑limiting genetic disorder that primarily affects the respiratory and digestive systems.
-Recent advances in CFTR modulator therapies have revolutionised the treatment landscape, yet the long‑term effects of these therapies on the airway microbiome remain poorly understood.
+Recent advances in CFTR modulator therapies have revolutionized the treatment landscape, yet the long‑term effects of these therapies on the airway microbiome remain poorly understood.
 The airway microbiome plays a crucial role in mediating infections and inflammation in CF patients, and elucidating its dynamics under modulator therapy could open new avenues for targeted interventions and improved patient outcomes.

 Your research will involve integrating functional microbiome profiles with clinical data to map changes in the airway microbiota over time and identify key effectors that mediate pathogen‑commensal interactions.
-The ultimate goal is to uncover biomarkers or therapeutic targets that could be leveraged to better manage airway infections and enhance the quality of life for individuals living with CF. The project is highly relevant in today’s context, where personalised medicine and microbiome‑based diagnostics are rapidly gaining prominence in clinical practice.
+The ultimate goal is to uncover biomarkers or therapeutic targets that could be leveraged to better manage airway infections and enhance the quality of life for individuals living with CF. The project is highly relevant in today’s context, where personalized medicine and microbiome‑based diagnostics are rapidly gaining prominence in clinical practice.

 Project Details

 As a doctoral candidate, you will join the Li2D laboratory at CEA Marcoule, working within the ProGénoMix group.
 This group is dedicated to developing advanced mass spectrometry‑based approaches for microbiome characterization and pathogen detection.
-The project is part of the larger METAMIC 3 network, which brings together leading experts from academia, industry and the public sector to address One Health challenges through interdisciplinary research and training.
+The project is part of the larger METAMIC 3 network, which brings together leading experts from academia, industry, and the public sector to address One Health challenges through interdisciplinary research and training.

 You will have the opportunity to participate in two international secondments: